NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ### Nov 13, 2020 - Version 0.0.76

-- Update HB Control Node to ouput snapshot images from camera's.
+- Update HB Control Node to output snapshot images from camera's.
 Payload output format is a buffer object containing image.

-### Nov 15, 2020 - Version 0.0.78
+### Feb 2, 2021 - Version 0.0.78

 - Change hb-control to display control message payload rather than 'Ok'
+- Tweak device parser to remove these duplicates
+    - Camera RTPStream Management
+    - Input Source with a name of 'dummy'

 # Backlog / Roadmap